Piyush20001/DSC-Tasks/README.md

 # DSC-Tasks

-Use Case(3) I have created Attendance Management System for Workshops Using Pythong with Django framework.JavaScript was Used for scroll Script and Color Change.
+Use Case(3) I have created Attendance Management System for Workshops Using Python with Django framework.JavaScript was Used for scroll Script and Color Change.

 Installation Instructions: